-Our historical net tangible book value (deficit) as of September 30, 2017 was \$(9.0) million, or \$(1.60) per share of our common stock.
+Our historical net tangible book value (deficit) as of September 30, 2017 was \$(9.0) million, or \$(1.25) per share of our common stock.
 Our historical net tangible book value (deficit) is the amount of our total tangible assets less our total liabilities and preferred stock, which is not included within stockholders' equity (deficit).
-Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the 5,659,089 shares of our common stock outstanding as of September 30, 2017.
+Historical net tangible book value (deficit) per share represents our historical net tangible book value (deficit) divided by the 7.245,900 shares of our common stock outstanding as of September 30, 2017.

-Our pro forma net tangible book value as of September 30, 2017 was \$57.0 million, or \$2.65 per share of our common stock.
-Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the sale and issuance of 7,763,975 shares of our Series A preferred stock in October 2017 for aggregate gross proceeds of \$15.0 million, (ii) the sale and issuance of 4,792,716 shares of our Series B preferred stock in November 2017 for aggregate net proceeds of \$39.9 million and (iii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of 15,870,559 shares of our common stock upon the closing of this offering.
+Our pro forma net tangible book value as of September 30, 2017 was \$ million, or \$ per share of our common stock.
+Pro forma net tangible book value represents the amount of our total tangible assets less our total liabilities, after giving effect to (i) the sale and issuance of 7,763,975 shares of our Series A preferred stock in October 2017 for aggregate gross proceeds of \$15.0 million, (ii) the sale and issuance of shares of our Series B preferred stock in for aggregate gross proceeds of \$ million and (iii) the automatic conversion of all outstanding shares of our preferred stock into an aggregate of shares of our common stock upon the closing of this offering.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares outstanding as of September 30, 2017, after giving effect to the foregoing adjustments and the automatic conversion of all outstanding shares of our preferred stock into common stock upon the closing of this offering.

-After giving further effect to our issuance and sale of 5,666,667 shares of our common stock in this offering at the initial public offering price of \$15.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been \$134.6 million, or \$4.95 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$2.30 to existing stockholders and immediate dilution of \$10.05 in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
-Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by new investors.
+After giving further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2017 would have been \$ million, or \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ in pro forma as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
 The following table illustrates this dilution on a per share basis:

-Initial public offering price per share \$15.00 Historical net tangible book value (deficit) per share as of September 30, 2017 \$(1.60) Increase per share attributable to the automatic conversion of preferred stock upon the closing of this offering 4.25 Pro forma net tangible book value per share as of September 30, 2017 2.65 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering 2.30 Pro forma as adjusted net tangible book value per share after this offering ' 4.95 Dilution per share to new investors purchasing shares in this offering 4.95 \$10.05
+Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of September 30, 2017 \$(1.25) Increase per share attributable to the automatic conversion of preferred stock upon the closing of this offering Pro forma net tangible book value per share as of September 30, 2017 Increase in pro forma as adjusted net tangible book value per share attributable to new investors purchasing shares in this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors purchasing shares in this offering \$